2017 Active Pest Control 200: Qualifying

-Qualifying was held on Saturday, March 4, at 10:40 AM EST. Since Atlanta Motor Speedway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13–32.
+Qualifying was held on Saturday, March 4, at 10:40 a.m.
+EST. Since Atlanta Motor Speedway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13–32.
 Then, the fastest 12 qualifiers would move on to the second round to determine positions 1–12.

 Christopher Bell of Kyle Busch Motorsports would win the pole, setting a lap of 30.643 and an average speed of 180.922 mph in the second round.

 Three drivers would fail to qualify: J. J. Yeley, Norm Benning, and Jennifer Jo Cobb.